Basic SEO Knowledge: 19 Tips You Should Know

 The keyword is an important element to the ranking algorithm.
 The keyword is used by search engines to define the relevance of your content to the user.

 This is how matches are found when there is a search.
-You must ensure you insert your keywords not only into your titles but also in your headings and paragraphs.
-You can get the services of professional content writers to handle your SEO-friendly contents for you.
+You must ensure you insert your keywords not only into your titles but also in your headings and paragraphs, also make sure you also use complex sentence generator by SEOToolsCentre to make sure that your content is professional and has good wording.

 Ensure your keywords are optimized for headings (H1, H2, and so on).
 Having heading and subheadings in your content will make the user experience better and ensure easy navigation.
 You must also include your keywords in the paragraphs under the heading.
 Position the keywords in strategic positions (usually in the first 100 words) to keep your user engaged.